Overview/JD's Photos 225 Virginia News Items

-After years as a newspaper printing plant (followed by a few more years as an empty shell), 225 Virginia Avenue is now being remade into 200 I Street, with a much more typical office-building feel.
-This rendering shows the final "reskinned" building, as seen from the southwest corner of the building at Second and I, where the new building's lobby will be located.
-Construction started in January 2011, and DC government workers are expected to start moving in during spring 2012.
+After years as a newspaper printing plant (followed by a few more years as an empty shell), 225 Virginia Avenue has been remade into 200 I Street, with a much more typical office-building feel.
+This rendering shows the final "reskinned" building, as seen from the southwest corner of the building at Second and I, where the new building's lobby is now located.
+Construction started in January 2011, and DC government workers began moving in during 2012.
 (From the DC Department of Real Estate Services

 The southwest corner of 225 Virginia, in its previous incarnation; the two garage doors left of center are where trains used to enter the building directly to deliver newsprint and other goods.
 The south side of the building at right faces Canal Park.
 (02/07)

 The lobby area, in its pre-reconstruction state.
 (2/15/11)

 Peeking at the lobby after the completion of the renovation.
 This is where the DC Commission on Arts and Humanities displays some of its holdings.
 (11/16/12)

 The main entrance of 200 I, now on the southwestern corner of the building across from Canal Park